okuvshynov/rlscout/README.md

     - multiple threads + batched MCTS (no high-traffic queue) -- 0.6s/game
 14. It is good enough to continue, we can further optimize it when we get to GPU
 15. important: Compared to other methods in literature (e.g. see https://ludii.games/citations/ARXIV2021-1.pdf), as we don't care too much about latency, we are not trying to parallelize/batch individual game state evaluation.
 Instead, we are running many games at a time and our algorithm is equivalent to typical sequential MCTS (no extra heuristics/virtual loss/etc).

+### How exploration/sampling at initial stages of the game affect results?

+8x8 is a draw, so as our player gets better, it's likely we'll get many draws.
+Sampling allows to get more win/lose situation, thus allowing to train value model.

 ### Next to/write about: